Essential renormalisation group: Introduction

 Having presented the frame covariant formulation of the exact RG, in Section~\ref{sec:essentialscheme} we introduce the minimal essential scheme.
 In this scheme, all the inessential couplings are set to zero at every scale along the RG flow.
 Several comments are in order.
 Having a scheme of this type at hand provides practical advantages as well as a clearer physical picture of renormalisation.
 On the practical side, a major improvement of the minimal essential scheme as compared to the standard one is the fact that the form of the propagator maintains a simple form along the RG flow.
 This ensures that the propagating degrees of freedom are just those of the corresponding free theory.
 Conceptually, our scheme may also lead to a better understanding of the equivalence of quantum field theories \cite{CHISHOLM,Kamefuchi:1961sb,Bergere:1975tr} and the universality of statistical physics models at criticality, building on the insights of previous works \cite{JonaLasinio,Weinberg1979,Wegner1974,Ball:1994ji,Latorre:2000qc,Arnone:2002yh,Arnone:2003pa,Rosten:2005ep}.
 Moreover, we further develop and take advantage of the analogy between frame transformations and gauge transformations \cite{Latorre:2000qc}.
 Although, for the sake of simplicity, we will treat a single scalar field $\phi$, the generalisation to theories with other field content is obvious.
 As such, the scheme which we develop can be exploited in a wide range of areas of theoretical physics where the exact RG is a useful calculation tool.

 F.~Wegner proved \cite{Wegner1974} that, at a fixed point of the RG, critical exponents associated with redundant operators are entirely scheme-dependent.
 Section~\ref{sec:fixedpoints} is then devoted to the discussion of the fixed-point equations and how the corresponding critical exponents can be obtained, contrasting the differences between the standard and (minimal) essential schemes.
-In particular, we pay attention to the identification of the anomalous dimension, whose computation presents the most substantial differences with respect to the standard case.
+In particular, we pay attention to the identification of the anomalous dimension and the associated operator which corresponds to the physical field.
+The computation of the anomalous dimension presents the most substantial differences with respect to the standard case.
 One of the most prominent results in this Section regards the fact that at a fixed point, redundant perturbations are automatically discarded.
 This makes essential schemes a preferred tool to access only the necessary, essential physical content.